curtispolic/grimchase/README.md

 Notes:
 - Maintain VERY rudimentary loot to begin with
-- Pathfinding should be A*
 - Map overlay or a minimap would be useful
 - Consider fog of war

+Known Bugs:
+- Doors can be generated at a wall "T"
+- Pathfinding for small movements can be a bit dodgy